 There are lots of different techniques and models that utilize different psychological frameworks which can be used in these situations; however at a simple level there are components that commonly recur in all of these different models.
 These are:

-Listen to the person and ask questions.
+Listen or attend to the person and ask questions.
 Use active listening skills, avoid interrupting them and use open questioning to sensitively help the person share and explore their situation.
 It is not about looking for immediate solutions; rather it is about allowing the person to share their concerns and experiences.
 Listen to the Powtoon below to review some of these practical techniques further:

 Use communication strategies that you already know to demonstrate empathy.
 Use words that have emotional content and respond appropriately to emotional cues Reflect back what the person has told you, demonstrate that you are listening and ensure that you have understood what they are sharing with you.
 It is important to remain accepting and non-judgemental.